XfedeX/ppfun-captcha/README.md

 * `data`: string // svg of the math expression
 * `text`: string // the answer of the math expression

+#### `svgCaptcha.createCaptcha(text, options)`
+return a svg captcha based on text provided.
+Options same as create.
+Returns svg string.

 #### `svgCaptcha.loadFont(url)`
-Load your own font and override the default font.
+Load your own font.
 * `url`: string // path to your font
+Returns a Font object which you can use in options.
-This api is a wrapper around loadFont api of opentype.js.
-Your may need experiment around various options to make your own font accessible.
+(this api is a wrapper around loadFont api of opentype.js) Your may need experiment around various options to make your own font accessible.
-See the following api.

 #### `svgCaptcha.options`
 Gain access to global setting object.